JasonErwin/Brick-Breaker/README.md

 ## Addition

 ### <ins>Score (10%)</ins>
 Implemented scoring into to game by destroying bricks.

-High Score can be seen in the Main Menu.
+Added a button to show high score in main menu by reading a prepared txt file.

+User is able to press "R" on the keyboard to have a High Score Pop Up to appear in game.

 ### <ins>Additional Playable Level(5%)</ins>
 Added two levels made of all steel and cement brick respectively.